 Two-player co-op titles can almost trace their origins to the birth of the gaming industry, and It Takes Two plays like a collective tribute to all their best features.
 As the newest release by the co-op wizards at Hazelight Studios, this is an extremely creative and well-crafted package that takes the most enjoyable features of a game tailored for two, and amplifies all of them to deafening levels.

 As such, It Takes Two was certainly one of the most interesting and refreshing experiences I have played in recent memory.
-This game makes a genuine effort to offer a new activity and dynamic content at every turn, and my playthrough was every bit the unpredictable adventure as the story of its two protagonists.
+This game makes a genuine effort to offer a new activity and dynamic content at every turn, and my playthrough was every bit the whimsical adventure as the story of its two protagonists.
 We have something truly special on our hands here.

 A deceptively appropriate narrative

 After the brutal heart-to-heart, Rose makes a beeline to her hiding place in the garden shed where she takes a book – ‘Dr Hakim’s Book of Love’ – and handmade toys resembling both May and Cody.
-Here she begs the caricatured miniatures of her parents to use the book’s knowledge, and thereby save their doomed marriage.
+Here she begs the caricatured miniatures to use the book’s knowledge, and thereby save their doomed marriage.

 Unbeknownst to Rose, her tears invoked a spell that caused May and Cody to awaken as their doll counterparts, and Dr Hakim manifests through his book.
-The quarrelsome duo therefore set out on a quest to return to their bodies, and fortunately the talking love textbook with the sultry accent knows just the trick to reverse the spell.
+The quarrelsome duo therefore set out on a quest to return to their bodies, and the talking love textbook with the sultry accent knows just the trick to reverse the spell.

 The perfect pair(ing)